projectdelphai/panorama-tab-groups/CONTRIBUTION.md

 ### Add language

 1. Create a directory with the short language code.
-Allowed are identifiers like `de_DE` or `de`.
-Where the latter on is the fallback.
+Allowed are identifiers like `de_DE` or `de`, where the latter is the fallback.
 1. Copy the `messages.json` file from the directory `en` in the new directory.
 1. Replace all `message`s.